SFDC-Assets/Lightning-Barcode-Scanner/README.md

 ## Summary

-As of Winter '21, Salesforce implements native barcode scanning on supported devices.
+As of the Winter '21 release, Salesforce implements native barcode scanning on supported devices.
 The first Lightning component in this package allows a user to scan a barcode and either open a scanned URL or take action on the scanned text as part of a home, app, record, or community page.
 The second is a Lightning flow component that allows bar code scanning to be part of a flow.

 **NOTE**: *The native barcode scanning capability of Salesforce is still in the beta stage and should be used at your own risk.
-Furthermore, it has not been tested to work with the U.S. Government Cloud nor has been certified within the FedRAMP boundary.*
+Furthermore, purchasing decisions should be made on products from Salesforce that are generally available.
+This capability will also need to go through Salesforce Government Cloud interoperability testing and may not be within the FedRAMP boundary for U.S. Federal customers.*

 ## Installation and Setup